Maq1995-Jan/Python-Code/README.md

-# Python code for calculating Area's of different shapes
+# Python code for the said mentioned problems.